tsloughter/rebar3.org/content/en/docs/tutorials/from_rebar2_to_rebar3.md

 ## Other Gotchas and Compilers

-By default, Rebar3 sticks to the compilers available to `erlc`: erlang, yecc, MIBs, and so on.
+By default, Rebar3 sticks to the compilers available to `erlc`: Erlang, yecc, MIBs, and so on.
 If you have:

-- **C code** you're going to need to [move things to makefiles](/docs/tutorials/building_cc_cpp)  or use the [port compiler plugin](/docs/configuration/plugins/#port-compiler) (backwards compatible with rebar 2.x)
+- **C code** you're going to need to [move things to Makefiles](/docs/tutorials/building_cc_cpp)  or use the [port compiler plugin](/docs/configuration/plugins/#port-compiler) (backwards compatible with rebar 2.x)
-- if you used quickcheck or proper, you have to [use the plugin for that](/docs/configuration/plugins/#recommended-plugins)
+- if you used QuickCheck or PropEr, you have to [use the plugin for that](/docs/configuration/plugins/#recommended-plugins)
 - [**diameter**](/docs/configuration/plugins/#diameter) has its own plugin
 - [**erlydtl**](/docs/configuration/plugins/#erlydtl) has its own plugin
 - you will have problems building some libraries with weird build tool interactions, specifically `edown` and similar libraries.
 In case of problems with these, heading to the #rebar channel on IRC will have community members point you to the easiest workaround.